 *Due to agricultural uses, the waterfall may be dry at periods.

-Next transfer to the river put-in for your afternoon adventure.
-Receive a safety briefing before descending onto the rapids of the Nam Song in an inflatable kayak.
-Spend the next 3 hours paddling your way down the river back towards Vang Vieng, enjoy the scenery along the way.
-End your adventure back in Vang Vieng and settle in for a restful evening.
+Next transfer north to the ethnic Khmu village of Viengsamay, where you will put-in for your afternoon adventure on the beautiful Nam Song river.
+Receive a safety briefing before descending onto the rapids of the Nam Song in a hard shell kayak.
+Spend the next 3 hours paddling your way down the river back towards Vang Vieng, enjoying the scenery along the way.
+You will explore Tham None (Sleeping Cave), which is one of the biggest caves in Vang Vieng.
+During rainy season, we will swim through the entrance of the cave!
+The final leg of your journey is a gentle paddle ending your adventure back in Vang Vieng.
+Catch the sunset and settle in for a restful evening.

 This morning say goodbye to Vang Vieng and drive towards the Vientiane (approx. 3 hours), the commercial and political capital of Laos.
 Upon arrival, enjoy lunch at the Lao kitchen before driving to your hotel for check in.
 Set out this afternoon on a guided tour to discover the charms of Vientiane, whose name means the "city of sandalwood".
 One of the quietest capitals in the world, the city is quite unlike the hustle and bustle of other Asian capitals.
 Start with a visit to the Wat Sisaket, the only temple left intact after the Siamese invasion in 1828.
 One of the most beautiful, its breezy teak covered hallways are filled with thousands of mini Buddha statues.
 A short journey up Lane Xang street allows you a glimpse into the changing face of the city.
 Amongst the more modern structures is Patouxai, the Lao Victory Monument.
 Also visit Wat That Luang, the most sacred structure in all of Laos, with its central lotus-bud spire and 30 surrounding stupas.